visualizenews/corona/index.markdown

   introduction: |-
     Comparing the incidence rate (per 100,000) of three of the most hit epicenters in the world.
 Each of these regions tackled the contagion in different ways:

-    * Hubei province (population 58,500,000): this is where the COVID-19 started...
+    * Hubei province (population 58,500,000): this is where the COVID-19 started, presumably in November 2019.
-    * Daegu (population 2,489,802): epicenter of the Korean contagion, it all started from the Shincheonji, Church of Jesus, sect where the disease spread among the members;
+    * Daegu (population 2,489,802): the epicenter of the Korean contagion which started from the Shincheonji Church of Jesus sect, where the disease spread among members, in December 2019;
-    * Lombardy (population 10,078,012): epicenter of the Italian contagion...
+    * Lombardy (population 10,078,012): epicenter of the Italian contagion, which had a major outbreak in February 2020.
   placeholder_id: comparisonChart
-  explanation: "We have decided to show the incidence rate as a mean to compare the
+  explanation: "We decided to show the incidence rate as a means to compare the strain
-    strain a region is under and we believe that from a reader standpoint it could be easier to relate to relative number rather than huge absolute values.  \nWe are aware of the fact that the virus spreads at an unvarying pace regardless of country size."
+    each region is under.
+Why?
+Because we believe that, from a reader'a standpoint, it could be easier to grasp relative numbers rather than huge, absolute figures.
+    \ \nOf course, we are aware that the virus spreads at an unvarying pace, regardless of a country's size."
   object: comparisonChart
   hidden: false
   centered_title: false